-The following review is a reprint from L.A.
+The following article is a reprint from the now defunct L.A.
 Theatre Review

 Theatre of NOTE presents a woman of true power with actor, writer, producer Sybil Walker in her one woman show, Beneath Rippling Water, concluding the final days of the Hollywood Fringe Festival with one of its most dramatic, tantalizing, and poetic anthems.
 “She packed a wallop!”